 Equipment:

-This recipe is great, because it requires minimal equipment.
+This is the perfect dessert because it requires minimal equipment that you probably have in your kitchen already.
 You will need:

-- Double Broiler - You can either use a true double broiler, or you can do what I do and use a metal, or microwave safe glass bowl over a sauce pan.
+- Double Boiler - You can either use a true double boiler, or you can do what I do and use a metal, or microwave safe glass bowl over a medium saucepan.
 I love the Pyrex bowls, because they work with almost every pan.

-- Pan To Freeze - You can really use any sized pan to freeze this red velvet fudge.
-I like to use a 6 inch pan, because the fudge comes out in nice thick slices.
+- Square Pan - You can really use any sized square pan to freeze this red velvet fudge.
+I like to use a 6-inch pan (it's honestly the glass portion of an airtight container), because the fudge comes out in nice thick slices.
 Most Tupperware will work perfectly.

 How To Store This Red Velvet Fudge:

 The second way that you can store this fudge is in the freezer.
-Again, it's important to store in an air tight container.
+Again, it's important to store in an airtight container.
 If stored in the freezer, this red velvet fudge can store for up to 3 months!
-Whenever you are ready to eat it, just remove the amount you want and allow to sit at room temperature for about 10 minutes.
+Whenever you are ready to eat it, just remove the amount you want and allow to sit at room temperature for about 10 minutes and you'll have the perfect treat ready to go!

 Top Tip

 The most important thing to keep in mind when making this red velvet fudge is not to heat it for too long.
 When the chocolate is heated for extended periods of time, it will begin to separate.
 This will make it extremely hard for the fudge to set.
-If you do heat it for too long, allow it to chill and start over.
+If you do heat it for too long, allow it to chill completely and start over.
+For best results, turn the stove on low as soon as the chocolate has melted.

 Frequently Asked Questions:

 Many people assume that red velvet is just chocolate.
 It is definitely not.
-Red velvet contains buttermilk and vinegar alongside the cocoa to give red velvet it's signature flavor.
-Achieving this signature flavor in fudge can be quite difficult since you can't really add buttermilk to fudge.
-This is why I love using my PlantFusion red velvet protein in fudge, because it helps to achieve that signature flavor.
+Red velvet contains buttermilk and vinegar alongside the cocoa to give red velvet it's signature red velvet chocolate flavor.
+Achieving this classic red velvet flavor in fudge can be quite difficult since you can't really add buttermilk to fudge.
+This is why I love using my PlantFusion red velvet protein in fudge, because it helps to achieve that signature flavor naturally.

 It is not common for fudge to contain protein powder.
-However I think it's the perfect food to add protein powder to.
-Fudge is naturally low in nutrients and high in sugar and fat.
+However I think it's the perfect food to add protein powder to. low in nutrients and high in sugar and fat considering the main ingredient is typically sugar and unsalted butter.
 Therefore protein powder is perfect because it adds the perfect amount of protein and fiber to make the fudge much more nutritious!

 Related High Protein Red Velvet Recipes:

 Looking for other vegan red velvet recipes like this?
-Try these high protein treats:
+Try these great recipes:

 Equipment